gmesch/meschisms/bash/rt/README.md

 - Each slide supports markdown formatting with syntax highlighting
 - Navigate slides with the ↑ and ↓ arrow keys
 - Dynamic content loading via URL parameters
+- URL synchronization - current slide is reflected in the URL
+- Start at any specific slide via URL parameter
 - Built with React 18 and TypeScript
 - Webpack build system